 Having found an “answer,” rabid-Googlers are ready to “finish” the assignment.

-Or ready for more Googling (because Googling is easier than thinking).
+Or are ready for more Googling (because Googling is easier than thinking).

 3. Being linear, Google obscures the interdependence of information